International Advisory Panel

 Mr. Scott Morris is a senior fellow at the Center for Global Development, director of the center’s US Development Policy program, and co-director of the Sustainable Development Finance program.
 His research addresses development finance issues, debt policy, governance issues at international financial institutions like the World Bank and IMF, and Chinese development finance.
 Mr. Morris served as deputy assistant secretary for development finance and debt at the US Treasury Department during the first term of the Obama Administration.
 In that capacity, he led US engagement with the multilateral development banks, as well as US participation in the Paris Club of official creditors.
 He also represented the US government in the G-20’s Development Working Group and was the Treasury’s “+1” on the board of the Millennium Challenge Corporation.
 He also served as a senior staff member on the Financial Services Committee in the US House of Representatives.
 Morris serves on the eminent group of independent advisors for the International Fund for Agricultural Development and the executive committee of the Modernizing Foreign Assistance Network.
 He is also co-chair of the International Financial Institutions working group, a diverse coalition of US-based organizations seeking to promote effective US participation in multilateral institutions.

-Secretary General to the Pacific Islands Forum; Former Vice President, International Finance Corporation (IFC) of the World Bank Group
+Former Secretary General of the Pacific Islands Forum; founding Vice President, Compliance Advisor Ombudsman for the International Finance Corporation and the Multilateral Investment Guarantee Agency of the World Bank Group.

 Inaugural Dean of the Blavatnik School of Government and Professor of Global Economic Governance